embecosm/chiphack/README.md

 ### serialTalkerPRBSEdition

-Displays "random" numbers over UART by using a linear shift feedback registers.
+Displays "random" numbers over UART by using a linear shift feedback register.

 ## Prerequisites